ibm-cloud-docs/activity-tracker/monitor_events.md

 You can export events through a view in the web UI, or programmatically by using a REST API.

 Consider the following information when you export log data:
-* You export a set of event entries.
+* You can export a set of event entries.
 To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
 * From the Web UI, when you export events, you get an email that is sent to your email address, with a link to a compressed file that includes the data.
 To get the data, you must click the link and download the compressed file.
 * When you export events programmatically, you can choose to send an email or to write events into your terminal.
 * The compressed log file that contains the data that you want to export is available for a maximum of 12 hours.